-- (1) enter the parent corporation's federal employer identification number in the space provided, and - (2) include a breakdown by individual company or attach a copy of the unconsolidated federal return together with all supporting schedules instead of the consolidated return. - Any other required Wisconsin forms, schedules, or statements.
-Include a list of your solely owned LLCs.

-• Any extension of time to file your return.
+- (1) enter the parent corporation's federal employer identification number in the space provided, and - (2) include a breakdown by individual company or attach a copy of the unconsolidated federal return together with all supporting schedules. - Any other required Wisconsin forms, schedules, or statements.
+Include a list of your solely owned LLCs. - Any extension of time to file your return.